vinceskahan/v5wiki/Understanding-permissions.md

 Linux has a mechanism called `udev` that will automatically detect certain types of devices, and automatically apply permissions to those devices.
 There are udev rules for USB and serial devices included with WeeWX.
 These are installed as `/usr/lib/udev/rules.d/60-weewx.rules` for a DEB/RPM installation, or `/etc/udev/rules.d/60-weewx.rules` for a `pip` installation.
 If you are using a USB or serial device that is not in the WeeWX core, you will probably have to add a udev rule for your device.

+Changes to group membership require a logout/login, or a restart of the WeeWX daemon.

+Changes to the udev rules are recognized immediately on modern systems, but on older systems you might have to unplug-then-replug the device.

+#### Examples

-For example, put this rule in `/etc/udev/rules.d/60-weewx.rules` to give permission to the `weewx` user for the WH23xx weather station connected via USB:
+For the WH23xx weather station, a USB-connected device with idVendor=10c4, idProduct=8486, put this rule in `/etc/udev/rules.d/60-weewx.rules` to give permission to the `weewx` user :
 ```
 SUBSYSTEM=="usb",ATTRS{idVendor}=="10c4",ATTRS{idProduct}=="8468",MODE="0664",GROUP="weewx"
 ```

 The SDR (software-defined radio) software, `rtl-sdr`, typically installs its udev rules with permissions granted to a dedicated group.
-This might be `plugdev` or `plughw`.
-In this case, yo you must put the user who runs `weewxd` into that group.
+This might be `plugdev` or `plughw` - look at the rules in `/etc/udev/rules.d` to find out.
+In this case, the rules are installed, but you must put the user who runs `weewxd` into the group specified in the rules.

 For example, this would grant permissions by putting the `weewx` user into the group `plugdev`:
 ```
 sudo usermod -aG plugdev weewx
 ```